Screening Program for Colorectal Cancer

 • Have not been previously diagnosed with colorectal cancer.

-The Cancer Agency’s Screening Program for Colorectal Cancer mails FIT kits to eligible Saskatchewan residents between the ages of 50-74, who have not been diagnosed with colorectal cancer and have not had a recent colonoscopy.
+The Cancer Agency’s SPCRC mails FIT kits to eligible Saskatchewan residents between the ages of 50-74, who have not been diagnosed with colorectal cancer and have not had a recent colonoscopy.
 The FIT is a quick and easy test that can be done in the comfort and privacy of your own bathroom.

 About the FIT

 Taking the fecal immunochemical test (FIT) every two years will help find colorectal cancer early, when treatment is most effective.
-The FIT can find blood in the stool that is not visible to the naked eye.
+The FIT can find blood in the stool.
+The FIT kit has not diet or medication restrictions.

 How do I receive my test kit?

-The Screening Program for Colorectal Cancer will mail invitation letters and home-based test kits to eligible participants, based on information provided by eHealth Saskatchewan.
+The screening program will mail letters and home-based test kits to eligible participants, based on information provided by eHealth Saskatchewan.

 What do I do after I complete the test?

-After you complete the test, you can drop off the sample at a medical laboratory or an indoor Canada Post retail outlet in the supplied postage-paid envelope.
-Please do not leave it in an outdoor mailbox.
+After you complete the test, place it in the supplied postage paid envelope you and drop off the sample at a medical laboratory or an indoor Canada Post retail.
+Please do not leave the sample in an outdoor mailbox.
 The test is time and temperature sensitive and should be dropped off as soon as possible.

 What happens after the test?